hbctraining/Intro-to-rnaseq-hpc-O2/lessons/06_data_organization.md

 During this stage it is important to keep track of how the experiment was performed and clearly tracking the source of starting materials and kits used.
 It is also best practice to include information about any small variations within the experiment or variation relative to standard experiments.

 ### Organization

+Project organization is one of the most important parts of a sequencing project, but is often overlooked in the excitement to get a first look at new data.
+While it's best to get yourself organized before you begin analysis, it's never too late to start.

 Every computational analysis you do is going to spawn many files, and inevitability you'll want to run some of those analyses again.
 For each experiment you work on and analyze data for, it is considered best practice to get organized by creating a planned storage space (directory structure).